Remotely Accesing a File Server with Tailscale

 Android or iOS

 Tailscale is toggled on an off via the respective phone application.
 Much the same as on desktop, once the VPN tunnel is open, by default it will remain open indefinitely.
-However in this case, if the Tailscale application is not kept open in the background, the connection will be closed.

 Access